ernieejo/OCLC-imports-for-Alma-Network/README.md

 1. DIFF - Use the MMS IDs from this sheet to filter the Alma Analytic
 2. SAME - No action is needed on these records

-* Export the filtered analytic as an Excel sheet and save in base folder.
-Name the file "OCLC-doublecheck.xlsx"

-<b>Step3.</b>

-* Run Script2 - OCLC-NZ Comparison File

-This will create a new Excel file in your base folder "comparison_fileNZ" It compares the DIFF tab of the OCLC-IZ comparison file to OCLC-doublecheck.xlsx" and "Do_not_change.xlsx" This provides current data to avoid duplication in 035z The file comparison_fileNZ can be used to review and update OCLC numbers in Alma.
+* To grab Network IDs for items, you can use OCLC-doublecheck Alma Analytic.
+This analytic can also help you to determine if the record has already been updated and where there are existing 035a fields that need to be moved to the 035z.
+* Review the records listed in the DIFF tab of the spreadsheet output to determine what changes (if any) should be made to the bibliographic record in Alma.